osm-search/nominatim-org-site/_posts/2020-11-11-places-and-boundaries.md

 It makes sense from a mappers point of view.
 These 'villages' used to be independent until got 'eaten up' by the ever growing main town.
-They might still have their traditional village square and often are even referred to as 'Village soandso'.
-So it might quack like a village but it is still a suburb or neighbourhood in terms of addressing.
+They might still have their traditional village square and often are even referred to as 'Village So-and-so'.
+It might quack like a village but it is still a suburb or neighbourhood in terms of addressing.

 The other issue with place nodes